oroinc/documentation/user/back-office/sales/quotes/create/create-from-scratch.rst

 7. In the **Shipping Information** section, configure the recommended shipping options for the customer:

    .. image:: /user/img/sales/quotes/CreateQioteShipping.png
+      :alt: Shipping options under the Shipping Information section of the quote

    ..
 TODO For BB-7506, update the image above, and use the commented lines below: